 Urgench is a modern, nondescript Soviet city, with nothing of tempt a visitor to linger.
 Like most visitors, I passed through quickly.
 Arriving in Khiva, I was set down by the massive crenelated walls of the old walled city, the Ichan Qala.
 Walking through the western gate, I got my first view of the narrow thoroughfare that passes through the old city from west to east, in the foreground the fat, squat, truncated Kalta Minor Minaret, further along the tall Juma Minaret.
 One of the most striking things about Khiva is the variations in colour at different times of the day, as the sun hits the old buildings from different angles.
 In the mid-afternoon sunshine at the western gate, the turquoise tiles of the Kalta Minor Minaret are, by the glow of the evening light, transformed and contrasted by the rich golden hues of the geometric designs circling its bulk.
 The minaret, begun in the mid-19th century, was never completed, work abandoned after the death of Mohammed Amin Khan.
 The prodigious size of the base of the unfinished minaret hints at the ambition of the departed Khan, who, it is said, had wanted to build a tower so high that he could see all the way to Bukhara.
 It would also have overlooked the Kuhna Ark, the Khan’s residence, including the harem, which may have been among the reasons his successors left it unfinished.

-The Kalta Minor Minaret, Khiva, afternoon and evening
+The Kalta Minor Minaret, Khiva, in evening light

 Below its minaret, the Juma Mosque, built in the 18th century, consists of a large space covered by a flat roof, held up by more than 200 of the intricately carved wooden columns that figure so prominently in traditional Central Asian architecture.
 While most of the columns date from the 18th and 19th centuries, a few are thought to be much older, some possibly from the 10th century, having been salvaged from demolished medieval buildings.
 Amid the dimness, shafts of sunlight beam through holes in the ceiling creating islands of brightness, enlivened by potted plants.
 It is a cool and beautiful refuge from the baking heat outside.